History of the Jews in the Roman Empire: Jewish–Roman wars

-In 66 CE, the First Jewish–Roman War began.
-The revolt was put down by the future Roman emperors Vespasian and Titus.
-In the Siege of Jerusalem in 70 CE, the Romans destroyed much of the Temple in Jerusalem and, according to some accounts, plundered artifacts from the Temple, such as the Menorah.
-Yohanan ben Zakkai, who opposed the war, negotiated with Vespasian for the safety of he and his supporters.
-Impressed by Yohanan's bravery and (ultimately correct) prediction that Vespasian would one day be Emperor, he granted them safe passage to and the right to settle in Yavneh, which as a result would go on to become an important cultural center of Jewish life in the Empire.
+In 66 AD, the First Jewish–Roman War began.
+Violence escalated when the Roman governor Gessius Florus plundered the Temple treasury, followed by crackdowns that killed thousands in Jerusalem.
+The revolt was ultimately crushed by the future Roman emperors Vespasian and Titus.
+During the siege of Jerusalem in 70 AD, the Romans destroyed the Temple and plundered its artifacts, including the menorah.
+The city was razed.
+According to rabbinic sources, Yohanan ben Zakkai, a prominent sage, fled Jerusalem before its fall and negotiated with Vespasian for the safety of himself and his followers.
+Impressed by Yohanan's (ultimately correct) prediction that Vespasian would become emperor, Vespasian granted him permission to settle in Yavneh, which became a rabbinic center and played a crucial role in the adaptation of Judaism to a new era without the Temple.

-Jews continued to live in their land in significant numbers, the Kitos War of 115–117 notwithstanding, until Julius Severus ravaged Judea while putting down the Bar Kokhba revolt of 132–136.
-985 villages were destroyed and most of the Jewish population of central Judaea was essentially wiped out – killed, sold into slavery, or forced to flee.
-Banished from Jerusalem, which was renamed Aelia Capitolina, the Jewish population now centered on Galilee, initially at Yavneh.
+Jews continued to live in their land in significant numbers, until Sextus Julius Severus devastated the region while crushing the Bar Kokhba revolt of 132–136.
+Hadrian's plan to establish a Roman colony on the ruins of Jerusalem, and a possible ban on circumcision, sparked this Jewish rebellion—the last major attempt at regaining independence.
+Under Simon bar Kokhba, the rebels established a short-lived state, but the Romans soon amassed a large force and brutally crushed the revolt.
+985 villages were destroyed and most of the Jewish population of central Judaea was essentially wiped out—either killed, sold into slavery, or forced to flee.
+Survivors were banished from Jerusalem and its surroundings, and the Jewish population shifted to Galilee.

-After the Jewish-Roman wars (66–135), Hadrian changed the name of Iudaea province to Syria Palaestina and Jerusalem to Aelia Capitolina in an alleged attempt to erase the historical ties of the Jewish people to the region.
+After the Jewish–Roman wars (66–135), Hadrian renamed the province of Judaea to Syria Palaestina, in an attempt to erase the historical ties of the Jewish people to the region.
 Though other explanations have also been proposed, and an alternative theory is that the renaming efforts preceded and helped precipitate the rebellion.

-In addition, after 70, Jews and Jewish Proselytes were only allowed to practice their religion if they paid the Jewish tax, and after 135 were barred from Jerusalem except for the day of Tisha B'Av.
+In addition, after 70, Jews and Jewish Proselytes throughout the empire were forced to pay the Jewish tax, and after 135 were barred from Jerusalem except for the day of Tisha B'Av.